ohshitgorillas/ReducedReachKBLayer/README.md

 - Accessing the numpad and media layers

 The right hand handles:
-- Navigation (arrow keys, Pg Up/Dn)
+- Navigation
-- Symbol keys
+- Certain symbol keys
 - The "numpad" keys and media functions

+It is optimized for a US English ANSI layout.

 ### Compatibility
 This layout works with most traditional keyboards (non-ortholinear) that are 60% or larger.

-Besides improving typing efficiency and comfort, it allows users of bigger keyboards to experiment with the benefits of a 60% layout without needing to commit to a downsizing.
-A significant advantage of this approach over full-on custom 40% layering is that you don't need to relearn how to type.
-All the original key functions remain unchanged except for Caps Lock (toggled by Caps Lock + Space).
-This lets you revert to old habits in a pinch.

 This project is incompatible with most HHKB-style keyboards that have Ctrl in the Caps Lock position.
-Some HHKB-style keyboards may offer a dedicated left-hand function key, but the ergonomics are optimized for the key in the traditional Caps Lock position.
+Some HHKB-style keyboards may offer a dedicated left-hand function key, however, the ergonomics are optimized for the key in the traditional Caps Lock position.

-The spacebar can also be used to access the layer (tap for space, hold for layer) if the user's software supports it.
+The spacebar can also be used to access the layer (tap for space, hold for layer) if the user's software supports it with good ergonomics.

 ## Layout